wcfrobert/fkit/README.md

 </div>

 **Disclaimer:** this package is meant for <u>personal or educational use only</u>.
-Fiber kit is a one-person passion project, not an enterprise-grade software.
-I did not spent much time debugging all the edge cases. fkit should not be used for commercial purpose of any kind!
+Fiber kit is a one-person passion project, not an enterprise-grade software.I did not allot much time for debugging or testing. fkit should not be used for commercial purpose of any kind!